What is Dander

 • Soft-Coated Wheaten Terrier

-Unfortunately for cat fanciers, cat allergies are both more common and generally more aggressive than dog allergies.
-As in dogs, it is the dander of the cats’’ skin that causes most allergies- and this dander can also be excreted on their salvia and urine.
-However, unlike dogs, there is no common breed of hypoallergenic cat.
+Unfortunately for cat lovers, cat allergies are more common and typically more severe than dog allergies.
+As with dogs, it is the dander from a cat’s skin that causes the majority of allergic reactions.
+Additionally, cat dander can also be found in their saliva and urine.
+However, unlike dogs, there is no known hypoallergenic cat breed.

-In both cats and dogs, it is possible for a person to be allergic to one breed or type of dog, and not another.
-Many people have reported a greater amount of allergies to Burmese and Tonkinese cats for instance, but no sensitivity to other non-related cats and mixes.
-In contrast, while not hypoallergenic, some people have found the Rex breed of cat, to be less irritating to allergies as other breeds.
+In both cats and dogs, it is possible for a person to be allergic to one breed or type of pet but not another.
+For example, some people experience more allergies to Burmese and Tonkinese cats but have no issues with other cat breeds.
+Conversely, while not hypoallergenic, some individuals find that the Rex breed of cat causes fewer allergic reactions than others.

-If you suffer from pet allergies, and already have a pet, there are some things you can do to reduce the severity of your reactions.
+If you suffer from pet allergies but already own a pet, there are several steps you can take to reduce the severity of your reactions:

-• Keep pets off of your bed, sheets and furniture, where dander can accumulate, and you spend many hours a night.
+• Keep pets off your bed, sheets, and furniture, where dander can accumulate and you spend many hours a day.

-• Dogs and cats can be washed specially formulated dander-reducing shampoo to help lessen the shed of dander
+• Wash dogs and cats with specially formulated dander-reducing shampoo to help reduce the shedding of dander.

-• While hair is not a major cause of allergies, the more hair a pet has the more dander is present within their coats.
-Keeping pets well-groomed, and long haired pets shaved-down can reduce the presence of dander.
+• While hair itself is not a major cause of allergies, the more hair a pet has, the more dander will be present in their coat.
+Keeping pets well-groomed and shaving long-haired pets can reduce the amount of dander.

-• Daily vacuuming with a HEPA filter of furniture and carpets can help to reduce dander in the home, and minimize exposure.
+• Vacuum daily using a [HEPA] filter on furniture and carpets to help reduce dander and minimize exposure.

-• Cat’ litter boxes‘ should be placed in a remote location, and the person with allergies should not ever deal with cleaning the litter pan.
+• Place cat litter boxes in a remote location, and avoid having the allergy sufferer clean the litter pan.

-In addition to working to control environmental factors, consult your doctor for advise on medication that may be able to keep your allergies at bay.
-In less severe cases, over the counter antihistamine tablets such as Benadryl could prove beneficial, or other prescription antihistamines, nasal sprays or eye drops may help prevent and treat allergy attacks.
+In addition to controlling environmental factors, consult your doctor for advice on medications that may help manage your allergies.
+Over-the-counter antihistamines, such as Benadryl, or prescription antihistamines, nasal sprays, or eye drops may help prevent and treat allergy attacks.

-If medications don’t help, a visit to an allergist physician may be in order.
-After determining exactly what is triggering your allergy, the allergist may be able to provide specialized allergen immunotherapy.
-These ‘“allergy shots‘” can help to desensitize the body to the allergen.
+If medications are ineffective, a visit to an allergist may be necessary.
+After determining the specific allergens causing your symptoms, the allergist may recommend allergen immunotherapy.
+These “allergy shots” can help desensitize the body to the allergen.

-Dealing with pet allergies can be a difficult task, especially when the allergy sufferer is already a pet owner.
-Understanding what dander is, and how to help remove it from the home, can help to make a difficult situation become more manageable.
+Dealing with pet allergies can be challenging, especially if you’re already a pet owner.
+Understanding dander and how to manage it in your home can help make living with pet allergies more manageable.

 Share: